Nail the Interview

 1. Get a good understanding of the company’s needs before you walk in for your interview.

 2. Research the company beforehand.
-Learn about their culture, values, and what they offer their employees and customers.
+Learn about its culture, values, and what it offers its employees and customers.

 3. Be confident but not cocky.
-Your employer wants someone who is driven to succeed and has a good work ethic.
+Your employer wants someone driven to succeed and with a good work ethic.

 Be Prepared For Any Questions

-One important skill that you must learn is how to handle challenging questions during your interview.
-The best way to do this is to research answers to frequently asked questions asked during an interview.
+One important skill to learn is how to handle challenging questions during an interview.
+The best way to do this is to research answers to frequently asked questions.

-However, there may still be some difficult questions that take you completely by surprise.
-The way to battle this possible situation is to become a subject matter expert.
+However, some problematic questions may still take you entirely by surprise.
+To battle this possible situation, become a subject matter expert.

-For instance, if you are interviewing for a job in an insurance agency, perhaps one that sells car insurance, then you should brush up on the basic types of car insurance options.
+For instance, if you are interviewing for a job in an insurance agency that sells car insurance, you should brush up on the basic types of car insurance options.
 That will make it easy for you to handle any tough questions that come your way.
-Let’s suppose an interviewer asks you, “Does liability insurance cover windshield replacement?”
-You should be able to explain why it does not cover damage to a policyholder’s own windows but it does cover damage to someone else’s cracked or shattered window during an accident if the policyholder were at fault.
+Suppose an interviewer asks you, “Does liability insurance cover windshield replacement?”
+You should be able to explain why it does not cover damage to a policyholder’s windows but does damage to someone else’s cracked or shattered window during an accident if the policyholder were at fault.

 What Questions to Ask